 Make sure your hands are clean and dry before handling pumped breast milk.
 If your breast pump does not collect milk in a clean storage container, begin by pouring your milk into a container designed for storing milk in the refrigerator or freezer.
 Try not to touch the insides of the storage container.

-store milk in single-serving sizes of 2 to 4 ounces.
+You may want to store milk in single-serving sizes of 2 to 4 ounces.
 Seal the container with a solid lid and label each container with the date the milk was pumped.

 Breast milk that will be frozen should have at least one inch between the milk and the container lid.
 Frozen milk expands as it freezes.